X

 Nevertheless, the first impression of Shibuya, especially on a packed Friday night, was still mesmerizing.

-First of all, even though Shibuya is a crowded central Tokyo neighborhood, you can easily find peace and quiet by turning off the main streets and heading into alleys, exploring the bars and restaurants in areas like Dogenzaka.
+First, even though Shibuya is a crowded central Tokyo neighborhood, you can easily find peace and quiet by turning off the main streets and heading into alleys, exploring the bars and restaurants in areas like Dogenzaka.
 Dogenzaka is nicknamed “Love Hotel Hill”, but don’t let the name fool you because it’s not just love hotels that dot the streets here.
 There are plenty of great clubs, bars, and izakaya (Japanese pubs).

 My Airbnb apartment was just two streets up from the main drag.
 Photo by Geoff Stearns via Flickr.com.